Nak2/StormFox2-FGD/README.md

 - #### env_stormfox2_materials
    This entity will disable the default material-scanner and allow you to handpick 12 materials and set the material-type.
-   You can always spawn multiple entities in case you need to use both material-types or more materials.
+   You can always spawn multiple entities, in case you need to use both material-types or more materials.